-If you are looking to get into hiking but dont know where to start, here are four great hikes for aspiring and inexperienced hikers:
+If you are looking to get into hiking but don’t know where to start, here are four great hikes for aspiring and inexperienced hikers:

 - Hurricane Mountain